prajaktagd/research-paper-on-db/docs/what-types-of-databases-are-there.md

 - Time-Series Database: Time-series databases specialize in storing and analyzing time-stamped data points.
 They are commonly used in applications that handle large amounts of time-series data, such as IoT systems, financial markets, and sensor data analysis.

+- Graph databases: Next, we have graph databases.
+A graph database's purpose is to make it easy to build and run applications that work with highly connected data sets.
+Typical use cases for a graph database include social networking, recommendation engines, fraud detection, and knowledge graphs.
+Amazon Neptune is a fully managed graph database service.
+Neptune supports both the Property Graph model and the Resource Description Framework (RDF), giving you the choice of two graph APIs: TinkerPop and RDF/SPARQL.
+Startups use Amazon Neptune to build knowledge graphs, make in-game offer recommendations, and detect fraud.

 These are just a few examples of the types of databases available.
 Each type has its own strengths and is chosen based on the specific requirements of the application or system being developed.